 All the money donated to Stroke Out Cancer stays right here in Jacksonville, Florida, and supports children and families near us that are battling cancer.

-My name is Michael Bucher, the 17-year old son of Joe and Lisa Bucher.
-I am a Senior at Providence High School in Jacksonville, FL.
+My name is Michael Bucher, the 18-year old son of Joe and Lisa Bucher.
+I am a recent Graduate of Providence High School in Jacksonville, FL.